jjasghar/debian-sid/README.md

 - `reboot` when completed.
 - Winning.

-**NOTE**: do to the constant moving target of Sid, there is cronjob that does a `apt-get update` every 6 hours.
-You will be required to do the `apt-get dist-upgrade` at your own cadence.
+**NOTE**: Do to the constant moving target of Sid, there is cronjob that does a `apt-get update` every 6 hours.
+You will be required to do the `apt upgrade` at your own cadence.

 I have also added [weechat](https://weechat.org/) as a package that will be installed.
 If you are using this and need help, you should run the